mkhrapov/giant-pyramid-solver/README.md

 # Giant Pyramid Solver
-This is a solver and the solution for the Giant Pyramid puzzle
+This is a repository for some solvers and the solution for the Giant Pyramid puzzle

 I bought mine around 2000.
 As of 2017 it is no longer sold.
 There is some description of the puzzle on this page: http://www.gamepuzzles.com/giantpyr.htm